megabitsenmzq/ESP32-HomeKit-Remote/README.md

 ## Hardware

 I'm using an ESP32 board made by M5Stack called [M5Atom Lite](https://shop.m5stack.com/products/atom-lite-esp32-development-kit).
 Which is cheap and small.
-You can use other boards, but the code needs to be modified.
+You can use other boards, and the code is very easy to modify.

 <img src="https://cdn.shopify.com/s/files/1/0056/7689/2250/products/1_2_c215b5d9-d41a-4ab8-ad54-b2531930f075_1200x1200.jpg?v=1655692122" alt="M5Atom Lite" width="350" height="350">